Federal Emergency Management Agency, Emergency Preparedness and Response Directorate, Department of Homeland Security.

 FOR FURTHER INFORMATION CONTACT:

 Magda Ruiz, Recovery Division, Federal Emergency Management Agency, Washington, DC 20472, (202) 646-2705.End Further Info End Preamble Start Supplemental Information

-Notice is hereby given that, in a letter dated March 14, 2005, the President declared an emergency declaration under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
-5121-5206 (Stafford Act), as follows:
+Notice is hereby given that, in a letter dated April 21, 2005, the President declared an emergency declaration under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+5121-5206 (the Stafford Act), as follows:

-I have determined that the impact in certain areas of the State of Maine, resulting from the record and/or near record snow on January 22-23, 2005, is of sufficient severity and magnitude to warrant an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+I have determined that the impact in certain areas of the State of Maine, resulting from the record snow on March 11-12, 2005, is of sufficient severity and magnitude to warrant an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
 5121-5206 (the Stafford Act).
 Therefore, I declare that such an emergency exists in the State of Maine.